ThomasMBury/dl_discrete_bifurcation/README.md

   ./run.sh
   ```

-- Note that in either case, you can set ```QUICK_RUN=true```, which performs a quick run of the code (11 mins) using parameters that minimise computation.
+- In either case, you can set ```QUICK_RUN=true```, which performs a quick run of the code (11 mins) using parameters that minimise computation.
 This is useful to check the code is working in your environment, before doing a full reproducible run.

 - Results are saved in the ```/results``` directory.